-Between 25 percent to 40 percent of Americans of all ages suffer from acid reflux symptoms, plus an estimated 20 percent of adults experience gastroesophageal reflux disease weekly or daily — commonly called GERD or referred to as heartburn, a more severe case of acid reflux.
-(1) Why do so many suffer from these agitating, often persistent symptoms of indigestion?
+Between 25 percent to 40 percent of Americans of all ages suffer from acid reflux symptoms.
+An estimated 20 percent of adults experience gastroesophageal reflux disease weekly or daily — commonly called GERD or referred to as heartburn, a more severe case of acid reflux.
+(1) Why do so many suffer from these agitating, often persistent, symptoms of indigestion?
 As you’ll learn, there are many common causes of GERD and acid reflux, which include pregnancy, hiatal hernias, eating an unhealthy diet and an imbalance of stomach acid.
-All of these can result in the regurgitation of acid that triggers unpleasant symptoms, such as burning or belching.
+All of these can result in the regurgitation of acid that triggers unpleasant acid reflux symptoms, such as burning or belching.
 (2)

 At the root of acid reflux is dysfunction of the the lower esophageal sphincter, which is supposed to close as soon as food passes through.
 However, if it doesn’t close all the way, acid can creep up from lower in the digestive system and begin to cause an array of problems.
 If it’s not treated properly, long-term acid reflux can cause severe damage.

-Easing acid reflux or GERD symptoms temporarily with medications or over-the-counter drugs is usually not a cure, only a way to offer some relief as symptoms are suppressed short term.
-And ironically, these medications may cause new or worsened symptoms depending on how you react.
+Easing acid reflux or GERD symptoms temporarily with medications or over-the-counter drugs is usually not a cure — it’s only a way to offer some relief as symptoms are suppressed in the short-term.
+Ironically, these medications may cause new or worsened symptoms, depending on how your body reacts to them.
 If you’ve been relying on over-the-counter and/or prescriptions to ease pain and discomfort, you might be familiar with some of the notorious side effects associated with their use, which include headaches, muscle cramps, rapid heart rate and more digestive upset.

 Below you’ll find information related to natural remedies for managing acid reflux symptoms, providing you with a much better understanding overall of what causes this type of digestive dysfunction to begin with and how it can finally come to an end.
 In addition to lowering acid reflux symptoms, the same types of treatments can also usually be helpful for managing related issues, such as GERD symptoms.